 How to plan for a large credit card purchase

-If you think you’ll be making a big purchase soon, take these strategic steps to limit your risk of incurring interest rate charges.
+If you think you’ll be making a big purchase soon, run the numbers to see how long it will take you to pay it off without running the risk of incurring interest rate charges.

 If you won’t be able to repay the balance within the promotional interest-free period, it’s probably best to avoid charging a major expense to your credit card.
 Even if your card has a relatively low APR, those interest charges will compound and may lead to insurmountable debt.

-Best credit cards for big purchases
+Best credit cards for large purchases

 Here are some of our favorite credit cards to use for big purchases, whether you’re looking for extra time to ease the financial burden or want to get something extra for a purchase you would otherwise just pay for with cash.

-If you’re looking to pay your purchase off over time
+If you’re looking to pay off your purchase over time

 If you’re looking for rewards for spending